mdemarne/Obey/README.md

   - `[Scala, ErrorProne] ErrorProneOneLiners`: Correcting error-prone one-liners
   - `[Scala, ErrorProne] VarInsteadOfVal`: Prevent the use of vars when possible
   - `[Scala, ErrorProne] ProhibitNullLit`: Prohibit null literal
+  - `[Scala, ErrorProne] ProhibitOptionGet`: Prohibit call to get on Options.
   - `[Scala, Completeness] ProhibitMagicNumber`: Prohibit magic numbers
   - `[Scala, Completeness] EnforceImplementation`: Prohibit lack of implementation (???)
   - `[Scala, Style] UnhealyOneLiner`: Return warning for some one nice liners (for example, having a case class with no body and no parameter is not really interesting, better use a case object)!